brooklyn beckham’s guide to taking great pics | read | i-D

 "It would be black and white.
 A tight crop.
 I mean that would just be the most amazing opportunity ever.
 I'd need to think about how I'd want to do it for a long time!"

-WHAT I SEE by Brooklyn Beckham is published on 29th June by Penguin Random House UK in hardback, priced £16.99.
+WHAT I SEE by Brooklyn Beckham is published on June 29th by Penguin Random House UK in hardback.

 Untitled (Grand Central Station)